nitinarv/AndroidDebugToolkit/index.md

 * Being able to know the image compression algo applied by the library at any given point in time.
 Switch it on the fly and see how memory usage changes.
 * Being able to check the health of the network connection, Run a speed test, How is this done?
 How do we analyse such a thing?
 * Apply Jake Wahrton's Rise and Shine hack.
 See if it still works in the age of kotlin-API28 and beyond.

+All this built on Kotlin and on the latest version of the android-SDK.